UNITED STATES 1009 A

 Summary

-The Magistrate Judge issued a recommendation in favor of granting Prosper Business's crossmotion to refer the dispute to arbitration under the New York Convention, and denied SSI's motion for a declaration that the parties' arbitration clause was invalid under Chinese law and for an order enjoining any and all further proceedings in the arbitration.
-SSI claimed that the arbitration clause was invalid because it failed to specify an arbitration institution.
-The Court held that the arbitration agreement was not "NULL and void" within the meaning of the Convention as a result, because the failure to specify an arbitral institution was not an internationally recognized defense such as duress, mistake, fraud, or waiver that could be applied neutrally on an international scale.
+The Magistrate Judge of the District Court issued a recommendation to grant Prosper Business's crossmotion to refer the dispute to arbitration under the New York Convention, and denied SSI's motion for a declaration that the parties' arbitration clause was invalid under Chinese law and for an order enjoining any and all further proceedings in the arbitration.
+The Recommendation rejected SSI's argument that that the arbitration clause was invalid because it failed to specify an arbitration institution.
 The recommendation was adopted by the District Court on 3 September 2020.

 Related topics